halcyonmodular/OrnamentandCrime/README.md

 # OrnamentandCrime

-OrnamentandCrime - Workshop and additional documentation
+Presentation materials and additional documentation for the Ornament and Crime workshop